PromptCheck/promptcheck/README.md

 1. Fork & clone the repository.
 2. Set up your development environment: `poetry install --extras bleu` (to include all deps).
-3. Run tests locally: `poetry run evalloop run tests/` (or a specific file).
+3. Run tests locally: `poetry run promptcheck run tests/` (or a specific file).
 Keep it green!
 4. Make your changes, add tests for new features.
 5. Open a Pull Request.

 ### Feedback & Questions

 Found an issue or have a question?
 We'd love to hear from you!
-Please [open an issue](https://github.com/b00gn1sh/evalloop/issues) or start a [discussion](https://github.com/b00gn1sh/evalloop/discussions).
+Please [open an issue](https://github.com/b00gn1sh/promptcheck/issues) or start a [discussion](https://github.com/b00gn1sh/promptcheck/discussions).

 ---